 For example, if you choose a visual identity based on a pastel color palette, you might choose three colors such as lavender, mint green, and cream, which you can either intensify or fade to vary the modules on your website.
 The same goes for fonts: if you choose Times-New-Roman and Didot, for instance, you can use them in italics, bold, or all-caps, to offer variations without losing coherence on your pages.

-For this step of brand building, you can take inspiration from other online logos on the internet.
+For this step of the brand-building process, you can take inspiration from other online logos on the internet.
 Then make sure you modify the style to suit the shapes you like.

-To be sure to create a logo design that's 100% original, reflecting your company and your products, you may need to consider contacting a professional graphic designer or a communications agency to help you with this project.
+To be sure to create a logo design that’s 100% original, reflecting your company and your products, you can also opt to contact a professional graphic designer or a communications agency to assist you with this project.

 Now you’re ready to start marketing your product.
 And to get started, why not launch your ecommerce website in just a few minutes?